gmandorl/Assessment_of_the_object-based_indices_to_identify_convective_organization/README.md

 # Assessment of the object-based indices of convective organization

-The code test 7 conditions of 9 object-based organization indices.
+The code test 7 conditions of 9 object-based indices of convective organization.

 ### How to run the code